History of trigonometry: Classical antiquity

 Ptolemy used these results to create his trigonometric tables, but whether these tables were derived from Hipparchus' work cannot be determined.

+Ptolemy also provided an equivalent of the law of sines, stating that the sides of a triangle are proportional to the chords of twice their opposite angles.
+This relation appears in his 2nd-century work, the Almagest, where it was used in astronomical and geometric calculations.

 Neither the tables of Hipparchus nor those of Ptolemy have survived to the present day, although descriptions by other ancient authors leave little doubt that they once existed.

 Indian mathematics

 Some of the early and very significant developments of trigonometry were in India.
 Influential works from the 4th–5th century AD, known as the Siddhantas (of which there were five, the most important of which is the Surya Siddhanta) first defined the sine as the modern relationship between half an angle and half a chord, while also defining the cosine, versine, and inverse sine.

-Soon afterwards, another Indian mathematician and astronomer, Aryabhata (476–550 AD), collected and expanded upon the developments of the Siddhantas in an important work called the Aryabhatiya.
+The Shulba Sutras contained no trigonometric functions or explicit angle measurements.
+According to T. A. Sarasvati Amma, they established geometric principles—including the theorem of the square on the diagonal and the properties of similar figures—that later became fundamental to Indian geometry and influenced the later development of sine tables.
+Indian mathematician and astronomer, Aryabhata (476–550 AD), collected and expanded upon the developments of the Siddhantas in an important work called the Aryabhatiya.
 The Siddhantas and the Aryabhatiya contain the earliest surviving tables of sine values and versine (1 − cosine) values, in 3.75° intervals from 0° to 90°, to an accuracy of 4 decimal places.
 They used the words jya for sine, kojya for cosine, utkrama-jya for versine, and otkram jya for inverse sine.
 The words jya and kojya eventually became sine and cosine respectively after a mistranslation described above.

+Some historians of mathematics have argued that the sine table given in the Āryabhaṭiya was an adaptation of earlier such tables constructed by mathematicians and astronomers of ancient Greece.
+However, this hypothesis has been refuted due to significant mathematical discrepancies and inadequacies in those arguments.
+Scholars have instead demonstrated its independent origin.
+Takao Hayashi, for instance, re-examined Aryabhata's sine table and observed that specific (rounding) differences indicate its originality, stating that Aryabhata computed the values himself using a traditional Indian rule (ardhādhikena).

+In the Pañcasiddhāntikā (c.
+6th century), Varahamihira gave trigonometric identities for the half-chord (Jyā, koti-jyā and utkrama-jyā) and cosine (koṭi-jyā), corresponding in modern notation to: